dantejauregui/azure_aks_base_nginxIngress_argocd_terraform/README.md

 ## TERRAFORM DESTROY correctly:
-Is better if you delete all your apps using Argocd, before Terraform destroy.
+- Is better if you delete all your apps using Argocd UI, before Terraform destroy.

-Also in case you use argocd CLI, please Logout first, using:
+- Also in case you use argocd CLI, please Logout first, using:
 ```
 argocd logout argocd.aks-prod.eastus.cloudapp.azure.com
 ```

-After the previous points are closed, finally destroy your provisionated infrastructure using:
+- After the previous points are closed, finally destroy your provisionated infrastructure using:
 ```
 terraform destroy -var="install_helmcharts=true"
 ```

+# TO-DO:
+- Enable using terraform code Prometheus & Grafana option for AKS
+- Explore more top ADD-ONs for AKS